Landbay Partners Conveyancing Lender Panel Compliance Tool

 To find out more about lender panel compliance,

-Examples of recent questions relating to the Landbay Partners Solicitor Panel from members of the public
+Examples of recent questions relating to the Landbay Partners Conveyancing Panel from members of the public

-The for formalities of my remortgage has taken place with a loan from Landbay Partners.
-Conveyancing was of an acceptable standard but I feel I should register my dissatisfaction about Landbay Partners.
-How do I make a complaint?
+Completion of my purchase has taken place with a loan from Landbay Partners.
+Conveyancing was a necessary evil but I feel I should register my dissatisfaction about Landbay Partners.
+How does one go about formally complaining?

-Almost all lenders have complaints procedures.
+Most banks and building societies have complaints procedures.
 Your first point of contact should be one of the Landbay Partners branches or the Customer Care Team at Landbay Partners head office.
-In most cases complaints to Landbay Partners are resolved very quickly.
-However if you are not satisfied that the matter is resolved you can write to the Financial Ombudsman Service with full details of your complaint.
+We understand that complaints to Landbay Partners are sorted out very quickly.
+However if you are not satisfied that the matter is resolved you can write to the Financial Ombudsman Service at South Quay Plaza, 183 Marsh Wall, London E14 9SR who will take matters further.

 Copyright © Lexsure Limited, 2025